css-materials/course-site/content/homework/webdata/index.md

 **Due ~~Thursday, November 21st~~ Friday, November 22nd (11:59 PM).**

-*The deadline has been extended to the last day before the break, allowing some extra time to incorporate content from Monday’s lecture (11/18), if you wish to do so.
-Please note that most of this homework assignment can be completed without the material covered in Monday's lecture.*
+*The deadline has been extended to the last day before the break, allowing some extra time to incorporate content from Monday’s lecture (11/18), if you wish to do so.*

 This past week, we began a new module on web scraping: an applied module designed to integrate substantive knowledge (e.g., web scraping concepts) with the R skills you have developed so far.
 We have introduced two main methods for collecting data from the web: direct scraping and accessing data through APIs.
 This assignment focuses exclusively on direct scraping.